-Anglo-Saxon name Bayston comes from the family having resided at Beeston Castle, in the county of Cheshire.
+The Anglo-Saxon name Bayston comes from the family having resided at Beeston Castle, in the county of Cheshire.
 Beeston is also a village near Leeds.
 Bayston Hill is a large village and civil parish in central Shropshire.

 Early Origins of the Bayston family

 The surname Bayston was first found in Cheshire, at Beeston, a township, in the parish of Bunbury, union of Nantwich, First division of the hundred of Eddisbury.
 "This place takes its name from a castle founded by Ranulph de Blundeville, about 1220, and which was made a royal garrison in the war between Henry III. and the confederate barons.
 Of the ancient mansion of the Beeston family, who long resided here, there are but small remains."

 Important Dates for the Bayston family

-Another 191 words (14 lines of text) covering the years 1636, 1702, 1579, 1638, 1606 and 1682 are included under the topic Early Bayston History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bayston research.
+Another 111 words (8 lines of text) covering the years 1579, 1711, 1793, 1636, 1702, 1579, 1638, 1606 and 1682 are included under the topic Early Bayston History in all our PDF Extended History products and printed products wherever possible.

 Bayston Spelling Variations

 Bayston has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Beeston, Beaston, Beeson, Beason, Beestoun, Beson and many more.